-Some visitor attractions are season and closed during the winter months (often the end of October to March).
+Some visitor attractions are seasonal and close during the winter months (often the end of October to March).
 Also remember that daylight is limited during mid-winter (it gets dark around by 4pm in December).
 But, the bonus is long summer evenings (with daylight until as late as 11pm during June/July).
 Also note that in Scotland smoking is prohibited in all enclosed public spaces.

 Three museums, a narrow gauge railway, a huge country park area (the river and the railway run through it: there’s a fantastic caravan and camping site and holiday apartments to rent in the big house there, walks galore, a historic battlefield, a golf course with the clubhouse right in the village and lots of coffee houses and restaurants.